cpuu/cpuu/README.md

 Welcome!
 I am a proactive Security Engineer and an author of several books in the field of security, combining practical experience with academic insights.
 With over 9 years of experience in developing security solutions for electronic products and devices, my expertise lies in creating innovative approaches to safeguard against digital threats.
 Currently, I am furthering my knowledge as a Ph.D. student in Digital Forensics, deepening my understanding of this critical field.

 # Experience
-- Software Security Engineer, LG Electronics (2017-Present)
+- Software Security Engineer (Senior Research Engineer), LG Electronics (2017-Present)
-- System Operator (First Lieutenant), Meteorological Data Center, Weather Wing, Republic of Korea Air Force (2012-2015)
+- System Operator (First Lieutenant), Republic of Korea Air Force (2012-2015)

 # Education